arghyabi/Computer8Bit/Docs/SignalInfo.md

 ## Memory Related Signals
 * `PCC`: The PCC signal enables the Program Counter to count.
 If PCC is high, the counter increments on each clock cycle.

-* `PCI`: The PCI signal (Program Counter Input) is used to load a specific value into the Program Counter.
+* `PCI`: The PCI signal (Program Counter Register Input) is used to load a specific value into the Program Counter Register.
 This signal is typically used for executing branch instructions.
+The value will not loaded in the counter until the PCL is high.

-* `PCE`: The PCE signal is used to expose the Program Counter’s output as the address to the ROM. `(Usage may depend on your design – clarify if needed)`.
+* `PCL`: The PCL signal is used to load the value from program counter register to the program counter.

 * `RomO`: The RomO signal loads the current instruction from ROM onto the bus.